 What are the Dangers of Inactivity in Senior Living?

-If you have a loved one that is getting used to sitting in a chair for the majority of the day, by doing nothing, you are promoting some seriously negative health developments.
+If you have a loved one at a senior living community that is getting used to sitting in a chair for the majority of the day, by doing nothing, you are promoting some seriously negative health developments.
 Here is a brief overview of some of the most common problems that inactive seniors face.

 High Risk for Depression